dfcastellanos/MEPLS/doc/tutorial/step4.md

 ## Writing output data files{#write_data}

-we will save the results into a tree data structure of class `boost::property_tree::ptree`.
+We will save the results calling the following `write_data()` function.
+This function uses a tree data structure of class `boost::property_tree::ptree`.
 This tree allows us to organize the data in a hierarchical way easily.
 The hierarchy can then be easily written to a JSON plain text file.
 First, we write some metadata, such as a simulation or model name and a description.
 Here we can add any fields we may deem necessary.
 Then, we save the simulation parameters.
 Although they are already stored in the input parameters file, it is